 Scorpius decides not to tell him.

 Albus, Scorpius and Toby wander around Hogsmeade for a good hour or so (his pockets are full with merchandise from Weasley's Wizarding Wheezes) before they lug Toby into the Three Broomsticks.
 Scorpius buys them Butterbeers and Albus says something about needing a new quill before dashing off, but really he's going off to search for Caitlyn and Rose.
-Scorpius distracts Toby with fifteen minutes of chatter before he sees Albus lugging over Rose and Caitlyn.
+Scorpius distracts Toby with fifteen minutes of inane chatter before he sees Albus lugging Rose and Caitlyn over.
 Rose is scowling but Caitlyn looks befuddled.

 "Actually, Albus dragged—"